datanav/docs/overview.rst

 `systems <concepts.html#systems>`_.

 The configuration file contains two `pipes <concepts.html#pipes>`_ that will receive data from ``customers.json`` and  ``orders.json``.
-Each JSON file consists of an array of :doc:`entities <entitymodel>`.
+Each JSON data file consists of an array of :doc:`entities <entitymodel>`.
 The pipes pump the received entities into datasets called ``customers`` and ``orders`` respectively.

 There is also a third pipe that reads the ``customers`` dataset and applies a :doc:`DTL <DTLReferenceGuide>` transform